alza-bitz/bank-api-demo/.github/instructions/solution_design_postgres.instructions.md

 - The Postgres container should only be made available to tests after asserting a successful connection
 - To get the mapped port for a test container use `(get (:mapped-ports started-container) source-port)`
 - To stop a test container use `(tc/stop! started-container)`

-- There are two tables, account and account_event
-- For account, primary key is account number, auto increment
-- For account_event, primary key is sequence number, auto increment
-- For account_event there is an foreign key to account number in account
-- For account creation, the db transaction would only insert in account table
-- For account view, the db transaction would only select from account table
-- For account events, the db transaction would update account table and insert in account_event table

 # Application layer
 - Integration tests will use the real persistence layer, backed by a Postgres container managed with clj-test-containers/clj-test-containers